dhyaagit/calculator-of-words/README.md

 # 📝 Word & Character Counter Tool

 This is a simple yet effective web-based tool that allows users to count the number of **words** and **characters** in any text input.
-Designed with a clean and modern UI, it provides real-time updates as the user types.
+It provides real-time updates as the user types.

 ## 📸 Preview